From Annie Duke “Thinking in Bets

 • “Whatever the obstacles to recruiting people into a decision group (and this chapter points out several, along with strategies for overcoming them), it is worth it to get a buddy to watch your back—or your blind spot.
 The fortunate thing is that we need to find only a handful of people willing to do the exploratory thinking necessary for truthseeking.
 In fact, as long as there are three people in the group (two to disagree and one to referee*), the truthseeking group can be stable and productive.” (p.
 125)

 • “We know our decision-making can improve if we find other people to join us in truthseeking.
 And we know we need an agreement.
 What’s in that agreement?
-What are the features of a productive decision-making pod?” (p.
+What are the features of a productive decision-making pod?
+The remainder of this chapter is devoted to offering answers to those questions.
+Chapter 5 builds on that by providing a blueprint for rules of engagement within truthseeking groups, how to keep the group from drifting off course, and the productive habits of mind the group can reinforce in each of us.” (p.
 127)

 • “Without an explicit charter for exploratory thought and accountability to that charter, our tendency when we interact with others follows our individual tendency, which is toward confirmation.